stuartherbert/getting-hired/first-day.md

 ## Preparing For Your First Day

-_Plan your journey to work._  Your journey to work will probably be at rush hour on the morning; this might be a different experience compared to when you travelled for your interview.
+_Plan your journey to work._  Your journey to work will probably be at rush hour on the morning; this might be a different experience compared to when you traveled for your interview.
 If you've relocated for the job, then you could well be travelling along a different route too, and an unfamiliar one at that.
 Make sure you know how you're going to get to your new place of work.

 _Plan your journey home from work._  This is so easily overlooked!
 Is there a particular train or bus that you need to catch?
 What time do you need to leave the office to catch them?
 If you're commuting a long distance by public transport, be careful about staying too late at work or you might miss your transport home.